vaibhavmuchandi/eAarogya-Portal-for-EHR-Management/README.md

 ## Getting started with the application
 ### Prerequisite
-Make sure you have installed Docker and Nodejs v^8.13.0 < v10.10.0
+Make sure you have installed Docker and Nodejs v^8.13.0 < v10.10.0 for the web app

 ```
 1. In the root directory first run ./start.sh : this will create the required containers